 Interventions and treatments

-Pain: Pain may be due to physical damage, and also poor posture, reduced activity, muscle tension and stress.
-Many treatments (including hypnosis) successfully reduce and manage pain.
+Pain: Pain may be due to physical conditions, poor posture, reduced activity, muscle tension and or stress.
+Many treatments (including mindfulness and hypnosis) successfully reduce and manage pain.
 I also will consider positioning, pressure care equipment, and ways to manage muscle tension.

 Sleep: Difficulties may include problems falling asleep or staying asleep.
 I will examine your sleep routine to identify factors to improve your sleep.
 This can include education about good sleep behaviours, changes to your sleep environment and introducing new routines.
 Often stress and anxiety play a part in sleep disturbance, and complementary therapies can be extremely helpful.